 Donations

 At Echidna, we believe in giving back to protect Australia’s unique wildlife.
-As part of our commitment, we are reaching out to conservation organisations such as Australian Wildlife Conservancy (AWC) to establish partnerships.
+As part of our commitment, we have connected with the conservation organisation Australian Wildlife Conservancy (AWC) to establish a donation partnership.
 AWC is a leading organisation dedicated to safeguarding native species and restoring ecosystems across millions of hectares of protected land.

 The echidna, a symbol of resilience and adaptability, thrives in well-preserved habitats, and we hope to contribute to initiatives that help protect these incredible creatures.
 As our brand grows, we will share updates on our progress and the ways we’re working to support Australian wildlife.